Tinkerstruct/tinkerstruct-docs/src/docs/ts-host-getting-started.md

 # Getting started with the TS host board

-## Download the software for programming the Tinkerstruct board.
+## Download the software for programming.

 <details><summary>For Windows</summary>
 <ol>